-After what you’ve been through and may still be going through with prostate cancer (PC), think about the emotional, mental, and physical issues PC created for your relationship.
+After what you have been through and may still be going through with prostate cancer, think about the emotional, mental, and physical issues it created for your relationship.
 Rebuilding sexual intimacy with your partner is important.
-Re-igniting the sexual flame is a good way to start and oral sex can help with that.
-But, why is oral sex so important?
+Reigniting the sexual flame is a good way to start, and oral sex can help with that.

-A few times in the past, I’ve used “oral sex” as a metaphor for communication but, not this time.
-In an article by Gigi Engle, she says oral sex is about giving to your partner.
-She says, “When my partner goes down on me, it makes me feel close to him.
-It’s an act of love that shows me how much he cares about my pleasure.”
+A few times in the past, I have used “oral sex” as a metaphor for communication.
+But not this time.
 Believe it or not, oral sex is a great way to build intimacy in your relationship.
-Your partner is in a vulnerable position and they trust you not to harm them and in reality, you’re giving them a lot of pleasure.
+Your partner is in a vulnerable position, and they trust you not to harm them.
+In reality, you are giving them a lot of pleasure.

 How do I do it?

-Please excuse the heterosexual bias but, it’s my understanding that some men don't perform oral sex with female partners because they don't know how.
-I really can’t give a full on presentation about cunnilingus so, here are just a few tips to get you started:
+Please excuse the heterosexual bias, but it is my understanding that some men do not perform oral sex with female partners because they don't know how.
+Here are a few tips to get you started:

-- The clitoris (clit) is very important to sexual pleasure with over 8,000 nerve endings in the space of a pencil eraser.
-Use your entire tongue to lick it and your lips to suck on it.
-It’s really sensitive.
-If you're not sure where it is, your partner will tell you.
+- The clitoris (clit) is very importantto sexual pleasure.
+You can use your tongue to lick it and lips to suck on it.
+It is really sensitive.
+If you are not sure where it is, your partner will tell you.

 - Build up the intimacy.
 Don't just dive in.
 Take your time.
 Kiss her inner thigh and the areas around her vaginal opening.
 This area is sensitive too.
-She can even feel your breath and she may even like that too.
+She can even feel your breath, and she may like that too.

 - When you make it to her clit, go slow.
-With your tongue, run circles around the clit then reverse direction.
-She may even like the ol’ ice cream technique.
-If your tongue gets tired, you can also suck on her clit.
-Be gentle and pay attention to her sounds and body language.
+With the tongue, you can run circles around the clit and then reverse directions.
+Be gentle, and pay attention to her sounds and body language.

 - Her vaginal opening should be right under your chin.
-Move away from the clitoris and slowly lick her inner lips (labia) and her vaginal opening.
+It may be good to move away from the clitoris and slowly lick her inner lips (labia) and her vaginal opening.
 If she needs a break, you can focus on her genital area with your tongue and lips.

-- Finally, you should have fun while you are doing this.
-It’s not a chore by any means.
-Be passionate about it but not too aggressive -- be sure to listen.
+- Finally, have fun while you are doing this.
+It is not a chore by any means.
+Be passionate about it but not too aggressive.
+Be sure to listen.
 Get into it.
 You can make sounds too.
-She may interpret that as you being really focused on her pleasure because you are.
+She may interpret that as you being really focused on her pleasure – because you are.